GenderMagProject/GenderMagRecordersAssistant/privacy-policy.md

 ## CHANGES

 We may update this privacy policy from time to time in order to reflect, for example, changes to our practices or for other operational, legal or regulatory reasons.

+## CONTACT US

+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at gendermag.method@gmail.com